Wpsi1337/graph_tracker/README.md

 ## Features

 - Live currency overview for both Path of Exile 1 and Path of Exile 2 leagues
-- Built‑in category catalogue for PoE1 (Currency, Fragment, BaseType, UniqueWeapon, …) so new tabs work instantly
+- Built-in category catalogue for PoE1 (Currency, Fragment, BaseType, UniqueWeapon, …) so new tabs work instantly
 - Stash vs. exchange price mode toggle for PoE1 (falls back automatically if exchange data is unavailable)
+- First-run interactive setup stores your preferred game and league in `tracker_config.json` (and an in-app options menu lets you tweak them later)
 - Refresh interval control to remain polite to the public API
 - Keyboard navigation with highlighted selection
 - `/` search that doubles as an instant category jump (press <kbd>Enter</kbd> to switch to the matching overview)